rushilm2706/Linear-Regression-Demo/README.md

 - The regression line intersects the lines passing through the average MPG and average WGT values respectively.
 - We test the model by plugging in some numbers in the regression equation.
 - We test for weight = 2000 and 3000.
 The predicted values come very close to the real values in the dataset.
-- Students should now have a better understanding about the general concept of linear regression.
+- With this code demo, students should now have a better understanding about the general concept of linear regression and its application.
 - Students can download this notebook and play around with it for their understanding.